imdea-software/remeddos/doc/configuration.md

     python manage.py loaddata initial_data/fixtures_manual.xml

 ### Celery
-Celery is a distributed task queue, which helps FoD run some async tasks, like applying a flowspec rule to a router.
+Celery is a distributed task queue, which helps REMeDDoS run some async tasks, like applying a flowspec rule to a router.

 `Note` In order to check if celery runs or even debug it, you can run: